-Capital expenditures for 2018, net of proceeds received from the partial settlement of insurance claims, are expected to be in the \$90.0 million range (2017 - \$165.9 million) reflecting investments in aircraft, air base facilities, major store replacements, store renovations, staff housing and store-based warehouse expansions under the Company's Top Markets and Top Categories initiatives.
-These investments also include the opening of three Giant Tiger stores and the completion of "New Store Experience" upgrades in GT stores.
-The Company will also continue to invest in implementing new information systems as described under the strategy section, with full implementation expected to be completed in the fourth quarter of 2019.
+Capital expenditures for 2019, net of expected recoveries on the settlement of hurricane and fire insurance claims, are expected to be in the \$90.0 million range (2018 - \$80.8 million) reflecting major store replacements, store renovations, staff housing and store-based warehouse expansions under the Company's Top Markets and Top Categories initiatives.
+These investments also include the planned opening of six GT stores and the completion of "New Store Experience" upgrades in GT stores.
+The Company will also complete upgrades on its facilities in the Caribbean to increase resiliency to a category 5 hurricane and will continue to invest in implementing new information systems as described under the strategy section, with full implementation expected to be completed in Canada in the fourth quarter of 2019.

-In 2019, the Company expects that sustaining capital expenditures, including investments in aircraft, will be in the \$65.0 million range net of expected recoveries on the settlement of hurricane and fire insurance claims.
 All store-based capital expenditures can be impacted by the completion of landlord negotiations, shipment of construction materials to remote markets, and weather-related delays and therefore their actual amount and timing can fluctuate.

-QUARTERLY RESULTS OF OPERATIONS
+OUARTERLY RESULTS OF OPERATIONS